Titanium powder: Powder consolidation

 Laser engineered net shaping (LENS) is an additive manufacturing technique for rapidly fabricating, enhancing, and repairing metal components directly from CAD data.
 The processes use a high-power solid-state laser focused onto a metal substrate to create a ~1 mm diameter melt pool.
 Metal powder is then injected into the melt pool to increase the material volume and build up the component layer by layer.
 Experimental gas thrusters (build time 8 hours) and automotive brackets have been manufactured in Ti-Grade 5.
 Selective laser sintering (SLS) is similar, except that the laser selectively fuses powdered material by scanning on the surface of a powder bed.
 After each cross-section is scanned, the powder bed is lowered by one layer thickness, a new layer of material is applied on top, and the process is repeated until the part is completed.

 In hot isostatic pressing, high temperature and pressure are used to consolidate powders to close to their maximum theoretical densities.

 Electric-current-assisted sintering, also known as spark plasma sintering (SPS), relies on fast application of resistive heating and pressure to consolidate powders close to their maximum theoretical densities, without the undesired grain-growth effect, thereby retaining close-to-original grain size and achieving improved mechanical properties in the final product.

+Oxygen content is a critical quality parameter for titanium powder, since interstitial oxygen strengthens the metal but causes embrittlement above specification limits; control of oxygen pickup during powder production, handling, and consolidation is therefore essential.
+In metal injection molding (MIM) of titanium, oxygen is introduced at the powder feedstock, debinding, and sintering stages, and the total pickup must be limited to retain ductility in the sintered part.